twilio/twilio-salesforce/README.markdown

 Send an SMS
 -----------
 This sample texts *Hello there!* to the `to` phone number.
-The `from` number must be a [verified number](https://www.twilio.com/user/account/phone-numbers/verified) on your Twilio account.
+The `from` number must be a number which you have purchased from Twilio.
+Unlike voice calls, SMS messages cannot be sent from a verified number.

 ```javascript
 String account = 'ACXXXXXXXXXXXXXXXXX';